VladMinzatu/go-projects/burn-rate-based-alerting/README.md

 We know that alerting should ideally be based on the SLOs that you define for your application (assuming you have defined enough of them and chosen them wisely).

 SLOs are defined over longer fixed-size time windows and should preferably be expressed as a target for the ratio of "successful requests" to "total requests" that the application processes.
 For example, `in this 28 day window, 99% of client requests completed successfully`.
+I will use this example throughout this post.

 Note that this doesn't restrict us to availability SLOs: latency targets can also be expressed as success ratios, by distinguishing between those requests that meet the target and those who don't.
 Having this standardized way of expressing SLOs comes in handy when defining SLO-based alerting.